cisco-open/camblet-driver/README.md

 [![Makefile CI](https://github.com/cisco-open/nasp-kernel-module/actions/workflows/build.yml/badge.svg)](https://github.com/cisco-open/nasp-kernel-module/actions/workflows/build.yml)

-This Linux Kernel module runs and exposes a [Wasm](https://webassembly.org) runtime as a proof of concept for checking:
-- Wasm is capable of running the kernel space
-- running code in kernel space in almost all languages compiled to Wasm
-- expose Wasm functionality written in Wasm to eBPF securely
+## Introduction

+The *nasp-kernel-module* is the supporting Linux kernel-module for the [Nasp](https://github.com/cisco-open/nasp) system.
+It is capable of enhancing plain old TCP sockets in a frictionless way, so that application developers can focus on their business logic instead of dealing with the complexity of TLS, mTLS, and other security-related concerns.
+It is doing this seamlessly, no code changes or re-compilations or re-deployments are required.
+The features are the following:
+- providing zero-trust identity for UNIX TCP sockets through mTLS
+- access control, authorization and authentication (through OPA)
+- providing frictionless TLS termination for those TCP sockets
-- run [proxy-wasm](https://github.com/proxy-wasm/spec) filters on TCP sockets
+- run [proxy-wasm](https://github.com/proxy-wasm/spec) filters for every app

-## Why doing this?

-[eBPF](https://ebpf.io) is a fine piece of technology for doing low-level tracing, traffic shifting, authorization, and other cool things in the kernel space, and a user space counterpart of an eBPF program helps it to manage more complex logic.
-Wasm is a fine piece of technology to write more [complex business logic](https://www.secondstate.io/articles/ebpf-and-webassembly-whose-vm-reigns-supreme/) (it is Turing-complete).
-This project aims to create such a setup, where one can support an eBPF program next from Kernel space, with user space level logic, written in Wasm, exposed as a normal Kernel function, instead of communicating through eBPF maps to user space.
+- supporting every Linux based machine (bare-metal, vanilla VM, Kubernetes, etc... you name it)

+The kernel module is capable of running proxy-wasm filters on your application data, this way it opens up a lot of oppurtunities to write custom logic for all (or a selected set of) your applications in your environment.
+This allows basically an infinite number of possibilites of monitoring and changing the way how applications talk to each other in your system.

 ### Presentations

-This project was presented on KubeCon 2023 Amsterdam, Wasm Day, you can find the recording [here](https://www.youtube.com/watch?v=JSKNch6piyY).
+The eaerly incarnation of this project was presented on KubeCon 2023 Amsterdam, Wasm Day, you can find the recording [here](https://www.youtube.com/watch?v=JSKNch6piyY).
+By that time the module was capable of running OPA -> Wasm compiled policies in the Kernel and those were exposed as an eBPF function from the kernel module.

 ## Which Wasm runtime?